jai-sandhu/Assignment3Part1/README.md

 ## Ideas
 - Winnipeg transit API
-- Levels of minerals in the red river (iron, etc.)
+- Levels of minerals in various bodies of water in Manitoba (For example, Red River or Lake Winnipeg)
-- covid cases/deaths
-- monthly snow
+- Covid statistics in Manitoba
+- Snow fall report API in Manitoba
-- toilets near me
+- Toilets near me within Manitoba, distance and direction API
+- Winnipeg Harvest, donation tracking API
 -